TyrellJKB/MineSweeper/README.md

 6. **Difficulty Levels:**
     - Currently supports a single difficulty level with a fixed grid size and number of mines.
+    - This can be manually ammened by editing the GRID_SIZE and NUM_MINES variables

 ## Functionality